Code-Institute-Submissions/Marvel-Memory-Game/README.md

 ﻿# Marvel-Memory-Game-MS2

-To play the game please click on the following link https://nickbell123.github.io/Marvel-Memory-Game/ .
+To play my the game please click on the following link https://nickbell123.github.io/Marvel-Memory-Game/

 The game has been created for pleasure and entertainment for all ages.
 Using images pulled from Marvel API, the game allows 'players/    Marvel fans' match two cards of the same character image making a pair. the aim is to complete before the timer reaches zero.